Skip to main content

 By project #1No Comments

-Dorothée Gerling and Paloma Xenia We feel that these spaces made of tape feel like a limit to us.
+Paloma Xenia and a fellow student We feel that these spaces made of tape feel like a limit to us.
 Our daily life in Berlin is currently limited by Corona.
 But this barrier also helps protect others and us.
 An experience that we didn’t know and had never experienced before.
 Now we wear masks in the supermarkets, on the shopping streets, on the train.
 By keeping our distance, we can no longer see family and friends as we used to.
 We have to be flexible in a different way .
-We don´t meet all in one place like the university, but we meet us in a virtual space.
-This...
+We don´t meet all in one place like the university, but we meet us in a virtual space....

 Read More